 Who Should Read an Article on the Pros and Cons of Social Media?

 If you are a parent, teacher, educationist, or an elder simply trying to guide children towards a better future.

 “The generation growing up in the years of social media is referred to as ‘Social Media Natives’.
 They are also called ‘Generation Z’.
 On average, members of Gen Z are born after 1997 and are between 22 and 7 years of age.”

-When we talk of social media, we see an increasing number of teenagers using the medium.
-Facebook, Instagram, YouTube, Snapchat, Twitter and others have already become a significant addition to their lives.
+When we talk about social media, we see an increasing number of teenagers using the medium.
+Facebook, Instagram, YouTube, Snapchat, Twitter, and others have already become a significant addition to their lives.

 Facebook heavily influenced the millennial generation.
 However, teenagers of today use Instagram, Snapchat, and YouTube more than they use Facebook.
 This is not to say that they do not have profiles on Facebook.

 In order to tap this growing market, brands and businesses are heavily investing in social media.
 According to some statistics, 72% of teenagers buy a product after seeing it on Instagram or Twitter.

 However, the increased use of social media by teens has generated mixed and polarizing views and opinions.
 Let us now compare the pros and cons of social media for your teen.